business-science/tidyquant/cran-comments.md

 ## Release Summary
-This is the fourth release of tidyquant for CRAN review.
-This release adds new functionality including `PerformanceAnalytics` integration, portfolio aggregation, improved documentation, and some new `ggplot2` themes.
-Several fixes were made to enable quickly getting, scaling, and manipulating data.
+This is the fifth release of tidyquant for CRAN review.
+This release adds new functionality including a new "tidyverse" style _select_ argument instead of relying on OHLC functions, new data source integrations `Quandl` and Yahoo!
+Finance Japan, and additional `PerformanceAnalytics` functions for use in cleaning and transforming asset returns.

 ## Test environments